redcatphp/strategy/README.md

 ```

- Wire specificity
+ Ding specificity
-*['instance' => 'name'] syntax* was removed because it was not compatible with associative array of arguments and not very consistent in some other cases and it was replaced by DiExpand object that can act like a lazy instanciator, or lazy callback resolver if you pass a Closure (anonymous function) to it.
+*['instance' => 'name'] syntax* was removed because it was not compatible with associative array of arguments and not very consistent in some other cases and it was replaced by Expander object that can act like a lazy instanciator, or lazy callback resolver if you pass a Closure (anonymous function) to it.
- To use it, simply instanciate it by is full class name *new \\RedCat\\Wire\\DiExpand()* or by call *use RedCat\\Wire\\DiExpand;* at top of your code so you can use just *new DiExpand()* throughout the following code.
+ To use it, simply instanciate it by is full class name *new \\RedCat\\Ding\\Expander()* or by call *use RedCat\\Ding\\Expander;* at top of your code so you can use just *new Expander()* throughout the following code.

- The new DiExpand('B') object is used to tell Wire to create an instance of 'B' in place of 'Iterator'. *new DiExpand('B')* can be read as 'An instance of B created by the Wire'.
+ The new Expander('B') object is used to tell Ding to create an instance of 'B' in place of 'Iterator'. *new Expander('B')* can be read as 'An instance of B created by the Ding'.

 The reason that *['substitutions' => ['iterator' => $di->create('B')]]* is not used is that this creates a B object there and then.
-Using the DiExpand object means that an instance of B is only created at the time it's required.
+Using the Expander object means that an instance of B is only created at the time it's required.

 However, what if If the application required this?